Communications and Control for Wireless Drone-Based Antenna Array: Time-Optimal Control of Drones

 \section{Time-Optimal Control of Drones}

 Here, our goal is to minimize the control time that the drones spend to move between the optimal locations which are determined in Section \ref{SecDirectivity}.
+While moving the drone-based antenna array, we assume that the array rotates around its center in order to steer the beam and serve different users.
+Hence, the order of the drones (i.e., drones' indices) on the array does not change while moving the array.
+This approach significantly facilitates collision avoidance between the drones as their paths do not intersect.

-In particular, we derive the optimal rotors' speeds for which the quadrotor drones can move and stabilize their positions within a minimum time.
+In this section, we derive the optimal rotors' speeds for which the quadrotor drones can move and stabilize their positions within a minimum time.
 Moreover, we account for \emph{wind effects} while analyzing the drones' stability in the proposed drone-based antenna array system.

-We note that, there exist a notable number of studies on time-optimal motion planning \cite{manipulators, Robust, computationally, TimeOptimalDrone}.
-However, most of the previous works do not address the time-optimal control problem of quadrotor drones.
-While the authors in \cite{TimeOptimalDrone} consider a quadrotor drone in their model, they ignore the effect of external forces on the control time.
-Furthermore, the approach in \cite{TimeOptimalDrone} is based on a genetic algorithm which is computationally demanding.
-Unlike our work, the work in \cite{TimeOptimalDrone} ignores the communication aspects of drones, and does not capture the impact of control time on the performance of drone-enabled wireless networks.
-Next, we present the dynamics of quadrotor drones which will be used to analyze our time-optimal control problem.